microsoft/cpp_client_telemetry/docs/CsProtocol-upgrade.md

 # Common Schema protocol upgrade considerations

-Common Schmea is a protocol used by 1DS SDK.
+Common Schema is a protocol used by 1DS SDK.
 This document outlines the key differences between Common Schema 3.0 (CS3) and Common Schema 4.x (CS4).
-CS3 and CS4 protocols are largerly compatible.
+CS3 and CS4 protocols are largely compatible.
 There are no breaking changes in CS4 by-design, only incremental additions.
 There is one non-functional exception to this general rule: **ext.sdk.libVer** field got renamed to **ext.sdk.ver** in CS4.
 This renaming does not affect the contents of binary-encoded payload: "new" field (**ext.sdk.ver**) has been positioned at the same location (position 1) as the old field.
 All other protocol changes are only incremental additions of new optional fields.

 # Identifying protocol version at record level